 Step 1: Envision the Final Product

-Before you visit GNH Lumber to choose paints, you will need to select a color palette for your home’s exterior walls, trim, shutters and doors.
-There are some tried and true color combinations that produce a handsome result, so you can take the guesswork out of color choice.
+Select a color palette for your home’s exterior walls, trim, shutters, and doors.
+There are some tried and true color combinations that are beautiful, taking the guesswork out of choosing colors.

 Step 2: Prepare the Exterior Surfaces